OmarAlaaeldein/Unit-Test-Recommender/README.md

 # Unit Test Recommendation Engine

-This project provides a Python script designed to streamline the process of finding relevant unit tests for a given piece of code or a textual description.
+This project provides a Python pipeline designed to streamline the process of finding relevant unit tests for a given piece of code or a textual description.
 Leveraging machine learning models, the script recommends unit tests based on either textual descriptions or similar tests.

 ## Usage